 When the chart shows log values directly

-Some charts plot log10(x) on a linear axis instead of x on a log axis.
-The axis ticks read 1, 2, 3 instead of 10, 100, 1000.
+Some charts plot log10(x) on a linear axis — ticks read 1, 2, 3 instead of 10, 100, 1000.

 FAQ

 Yes.
-Calibrate as linear in the log-value space (so calibration values of 1, 2, 3 instead of 10, 100, 1000), export, then apply 10^value in a spreadsheet.
-The output is identical to a tool with native log support.
+Calibrate as linear in log-value space (1, 2, 3 instead of 10, 100, 1000), export, apply 10^value.
+Output identical to native log support.

 How accurate is log-axis extraction compared to linear?